GaProgMan/OwaspHeaders.Core/README.md

 Please note: this middleware **DOES NOT SUPPORT BLAZOR OR WEBASSEMBLY APPLICATIONS**.
 This is because setting up secure HTTP headers in a WebAssembly context is a non-trivial task.

+## Tools Required to Build This Repo

+- .NET vLatest
+- an IDE (VS Code, Rider, or Visual Studio)

+That's it.

 ## Pull Requests

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)